Artemis II Launch: How To Watch NASA’s Historic Event

 Artemis II’s targeted launch time is 6:24 PM EDT on Wednesday, April 1.
 According to CBS, the launch window will close at 8:24 EDT.

-If the launch is delayed, the next available launch time will begin at 7:22 PM EDT on Thursday (April 2).
+If the launch is delayed due to weather or other factors, the next available launch time will be 7:22 PM EDT on Thursday (April 2).

 How Can I Watch The Artemis II Launch?